danmaclean/intro-to-r/02-data-manipulation/00-messy_data.md

 ```

-Now we can confidently save these data into a separate file which w called `cleaned_data.csv`.
+Now we can confidently save these data into a separate file which we call `cleaned_data.csv`.
 In a real world use case your file name would be more descriptive.